shostko/shostko.by/_projects/bonnet.md

 fullview: false
 excerpt_separator: <!--more-->
 ---
+Imagine this all chargers are accessible with your phone.
+They cost the same and have no hidden fees.
+You're not keeping track of multiple charging app subscriptions.

 One app.
 One payment.
 All EV chargers.

-Imagine this all chargers are accessible with your phone.
-They cost the same and have no hidden fees.
-You're not keeping track of multiple charging app subscriptions.
-Life's good.
+Here is the solution for you.
+One app.
+One payment.
+All EV chargers.
+Bonnet is a modern super-network of all chargers without RFID cards, price discrepancies, extra fees and dinosaur-age tech.
+No RFID cards.
+Every charger can be used and paid for with your phone.